As infections balloon, coronavirus squeezes Europe's armed forces

 French naval vessels in the Straits of Hormuz are no longer stopping at regional ports apart from Abu Dhabi, and air operations have been affected, with exercises cancelled and delays in relieving aircraft in some theatres, Barbry said.

-In eastern France, 600 military personnel have contracted the virus, the defence minister said on Friday, while four soldiers serving with the Barkhane operation against Islamist militants in West Africa are also infected.
+In France, 600 military personnel have contracted the virus, the defence minister said on Friday, while four soldiers serving with the Barkhane operation against Islamist militants in West Africa are also infected.

 “There will be an impact from this crisis, not only in the resources available for defence and security but in how those resources are distributed,” said Malcolm Chalmers, deputy-director of the Royal United Services Institute, a think-tank.

 Testing of military personnel is critical, but it is unclear how widespread it is.
-Britain, France and Turkey declined to say how many military personnel had been tested or had contracted COVID-19, the disease the coronavirus causes.
+Britain and Turkey declined to say how many military personnel had been tested or had contracted COVID-19, the disease the coronavirus causes.

 The Italian defence ministry would only give information on officers, saying Chief of Staff Salvatore Farina and a dozen others had tested positive.
 One lieutenant-colonel has died.